In WordPress, the admin area is a central control panel where you manage everything on your website.

 The standard features found on the admin sidebar include:

-- ‘Media’ is where you upload, view, search, edit, and manage media files
+- ‘Media’ is the WordPress Media Library where you upload, view, search, edit, and manage media files.

 You can make the admin sidebar smaller by clicking on the ‘Collapse menu’ link at the bottom.
 To expand it to the default size, just click on it once more.